 Marshall cautions you must avoid drug store brand shampoos, saying direct dyes are very sensitive and can fade very fast if they are washed with low-grade shampoos.
 Also, try to avoid heat and hot water.
 This will ensure your color lasts as long as possible.

-Compared to say, Jaime King's ombré approach, this all-over blue is giving us total winter hair vibes.
+Compared to say, King's ombré approach, this all-over blue is giving us total winter hair vibes.
 The direct quality of the dye also plays a huge part in how the color fades, Marshall says.

 Mixing Dark and Light

-The actress is also known for her bright hair choices.
+Bella Thorne is also known for her bright hair choices.
 Though she sticks to a copper-red usually, this particular deep blue looks extra edgy with a light blue eye look.

 Midnight Blue Curls